rafaelctz/GWorkspace-toolbox/README.md

-# DEA Toolbox
+# GWorkspace Toolbox

-A comprehensive toolkit for Active Directory administrators to manage SAML application integrations and SSO provider solutions.
+A comprehensive toolkit for Google Workspace administrators with tools for user management, group synchronization, and attribute injection.

 ## Features